Obtaining settlement as an Innovator

 With years of experience in high net worth immigration, NA Law can assist you with the entire process, including ensuring you meet the general requirements as an individual as well as determining how your company has or will meet the specific business requirements.

-Contact us for a free initial consultation to assess your eligibility.
+Contact us for an initial consultation to assess your eligibility.
 In addition, the following pages may be useful: